ATG (Anti-thymocyte Globulin)

 No test dose required

 • Day 0: First dose should be administered intra-operatively, prior to allograft reperfusion but after 500mg methyl prednisolone has been given via CVP line.
-Premedication with 1g paracetamol PO and 10mg chlorpheniramine IV should also be given before thymoglobulin infusion.
+Premedication with 1g paracetamol PO and 10mg chlorpheniramine IV should also be given before ATG infusion.
 Significant first dose reactions are not common and do not tend to involve hypotension or bronchospasm.
 If a reaction occurs intra-operatively, the infusion should be stopped and consideration given for re-starting post-operatively.

 • Day 1: As for Day 0 (following second dose of 500mg methylprednisolone, with 1g paracetamol PO and 10mg chlorpheniramine IV)